How many DreamMaker Bath & Kitchen franchises are there?

 Do I have to offer full-service interior remodeling, or can I focus on kitchens and baths?

 You can absolutely focus on kitchens and baths!
 Our name and our marketing materials reflect how important kitchen and bath remodeling is for a successful remodeler, and many of our most successful franchisees have built their businesses by focusing on kitchens and baths.
 The nice thing about DreamMaker is that, once you are comfortable in your new business and have a great team of carpenters, if a customer asks you to tackle a different remodeling project, you will have the systems in place to do a great job and make a solid margin.

 DreamMaker may finance up to 70% of the franchise fee for your business, and can also help you secure other financing to start your business.

 How can I get a copy of DreamMaker’s Franchise Disclosure Document (FDD)?

-DreamMaker’s Franchise Disclosure Document is provided to franchise candidates as part of our mutual investigation process.
-To get started, fill out our request information form.
+DreamMaker’s Franchise Disclosure Document is provided to franchise candidates as part of our mutual evaluation process.
+To get started, fill out our form below.